yireo/yireo-slides/slides/yireo/explaining_upward.md

 ^^You can guarantee that `upward-js-server` remains running by using PM2

 ---
-# Via Node in Express
+# Production: Via Node in Express
 Create a new project (`yarn init`) and add to it:
 ```bash
 yarn add @magento/upward-js express